What is a maker-checker process?

-4. After selecting the relevant approvers, click on Send for approval
+- After selecting the relevant Approvers, tap on Send for approval.

-2. After reviewing the transaction, click on Approve to progress the transaction or choose Reject to send it back to the creator of the transaction.
+- If the transaction and the details are valid, click on Approve to process the transaction; if not, click on Reject to send it back to the originator of the transaction.

-3. Authenticate the transaction by entering the OTP received on the registered email address.
-Enter the OTP when prompted and click Send.
+- Authenticate the transaction by entering the OTP received on the registered email address and click Send.

-4. The payment has now been approved or rejected as per the instruction received.
-Any subsequent approvers will follow the same steps till the transaction is fully approved.
+- Any subsequent approvers will follow the same steps until the transaction is fully approved.

 The maker-checker process, also known as the dual approval process, works hand-in-hand with the underlying platforms.
 On Wallex, you can set up your maker-checker process within seconds, automate it, or even perform bulk payments.